-Figure 12: Design with both Top and A2 Locked, Implementing RMs Y2 and Z2 used to assemble any combination of design modules for the purpose of running design analysis tools and generating full and partial bitstreams.
+Figure 12: Design with Both Top and A2 Locked, Implementing RMs Y2 and Z2

-RP: Y RP: Z RM: Y2 RM: Z2 Save checkpoints for full designs and RM with appropriate names.
-Use update_design -black_box to remove design information from RPs, leaving only the design above.
-These checkpoints will be
+Save checkpoints for full designs and RM with appropriate names.
+Use $update_design - black_box$ to remove design information from RPs, leaving only the design above.
+These checkpoints will be used to assemble any combination of design modules for the purpose of running design analysis tools and generating full and partial bitstreams.